 Bogdanow is also a prodigious writer.
-In 1993, he authored the legal treatise, “Massachusetts Tort Damages,” that is widely used as a reference by personal injury practitioners and judges.
-In 1999 he wrote the second edition of the treatise, published by Lexis Law Publishing.
+In 2018, he wrote Massachusetts Personal Injury Litigation, published by Matthew Bender.
+In 1993, he authored the legal treatise, “Massachusetts Tort Damages,” and in 1999 he wrote the second edition of the treatise, published by Lexis Law Publishing.
+He updates each of these treatises annually.
 He has also contributed to many other books, and has published numerous articles on tort and insurance law.

 A native of Houston, Bogdanow has practiced law in Boston since his graduation from Harvard Law School in 1984.
 Like others at the firm, Bogdanow manages to make time to participate in bar activities.
 He has served as Chairperson of the Joint Bar Committee on Judicial Appointments, and Co-Chair of the Boston Bar Association Litigation Section and Co-Chair of its Tort Committee.
 He has also served as President of the Massachusetts chapter of the Federal Bar Association.